rimas-kudelis/Payum/docs/be2bill/offsite.md

 # Be2Bill.
 Offsite

 In this chapter we are going to talk about the most common task: purchase of a product using [be2bill](http://www.be2bill.com/).
-We assume you already read basic [get it started](../get-it-started.md).
+We assume you already read basic [getting started](../getting-started.md).
 Here we just show you modifications you have to put to the files shown there.

 ## Installation